pythonhackers/history/january-2014/06-monday.md

 ------------
 * Rewrote the Cassandra management.py hierarchy.py connection.py https://github.com/pythonhackers/pythonhackers/commit/ce772e9e2e3a08cf03c0be7f27114e058960ddf1
 to both have a gracefiul start
-* Moved Cassandra host setting and keyspace settings to the configuration file so that staging/production can use different keyspaces
-* Try/Except block around Cassandra operations, thus stopping the whole cluster will not affect the production trafic once its upgraded.
-Fallback to Postgres
 * Partially fixed the Sentry import operation which was causing None object Exceptions ( since it's not initialized correctly)